-The Food Service Plan contributes directly to the Business Growth and Health

-"Support people to live well."
+The Food Service Plan contributes directly to the Business Growth and Health priorities in the Corporate Plan which are: "Invest in our towns and our people" and "Support people to live well."

 4.0 Organisation structure and staffing

 The food safety service is currently contained in the Environmental Health section within the Public Protection Division.
 All officers and the service are directly managed by the Chief Environmental Health Officer resulting in a flat management structure.
 The Chief Environmental Health Officer currently reports to the Head of Public Protection, and following a restructure in 2021/22 will report directly to the Chief Executive.
 The Environmental Health remit also includes environmental protection, animal and skin piercing licensing and registrations and private sector housing, and the Licensing function comes under the Chief Environmental Health Officer's management